SilasHofer/Ticketing-System/README.md

     9. Log in as an Admin or Agent and ensure that the ticket is displayed correctly.

 4. Send Emails (Note: It may take time for the server to process emails)
-    1. Send an email to ticketsystem8@gmail.com from an account that is not an allowed mail domain (default not bth.se and student.bth.se) and does not have an account in the system.
+    1. Send an email to <your-system-mail> from an account that is not an allowed mail domain (default not bth.se and student.bth.se) and does not have an account in the system.
     2. Log in as Admin and navigate to the Admin Panel, then go to Account Requests.
     3. Look for the email address that you just sent from (reload the page to update the table with requests).
     4. Click "No" when prompted, and check the email you receive in response.